vmmc2/Senbonzakura/README.md

 * __Also, according to the specification document, string and character literals should support some reasonable set of character escapes, including at least ```"\\"```, ```"\n"```, and ```"\'"```.__

 ## Doubts
+* Why is a call to a procedure considered to be a valid statement but a call to a function is not?
 * What exactly is undefined behavior?
 How should we approach the usage of a variable that has not been initialized?
 Need to see examples from other programming languages like C, C++, Python, Java.
 * It would be cool to detect the use of uninitialized variables and, then, maybe throw a warning or an error during the compilation phase.
 * Honestly, I got a little confused about the following statement declared within the Eta programming language specification: "All global variables in scope may have their value changed by assignments in functions".
 Does this mean that everytime that I want to change the value of a global variable I must call a specific function that does that for me?